"Mogami safflower" certified as a Japanese heritage and Japanese agricultural heritage [Yamagata Prefecture]

 - 4 Matsuo Basho was moved by the safflower in the Mogami region and was fascinated by the scenery.

-- 5 Benihana wealthy farmer's mansion, former Kashiwakura family residence, former Abe family residence and mansion
+- 6 Sabana Agricultural House, former Abe family residence and mansion

 ``Safflower'' has been cultivated since ancient times as a raw material for dyeing ``red'' and ``yellow.''

-Safflower is often planted in relatively warm and dry areas such as Central Asia, so it is resistant to high temperatures and was originally cultivated widely in Japan from southern Japan to the Kanto region.
-It is said that cultivation in Yamagata Prefecture began in the Muromachi period, and around the middle of the Sengoku period, when cultivation methods to avoid winter were established, cultivation began in the Mogami River basin area of Yamagata Prefecture (hereinafter referred to as the Mogami area).
-The Mogami region, Murayama region, and some areas of the Okitama region are Japan's representative production areas.
+It is said that cultivation began in Yamagata Prefecture in the Muromachi period, and from around the middle of the Sengoku period, when cultivation methods to avoid winter were established, the Mogami River basin area of Yamagata Prefecture (hereinafter referred to as Mogami area/part of the current Mogami region, Murayama region, and Okitama region) has become Japan's representative production areas.

 The strong connection between Kyoto and Osaka connected by the Mogami River